-But when a container is largely colonised, it can be very difficult to select the best mycelium from it.
+But when a container is largely colonized, it can be very difficult to select the best mycelium from it.
 The risk of contamination is very large; so it’s not advisable to try.

 Throughout time it has appeared that there are many different recipes that can all lead to a good result.
 These agar media recipes can be bought, ready to use, in local stores or through the internet.
 It is also not that difficult to make these recipes yourself.

 Mix the dry components well together and add the water to it.
 It is best to do this in special ‘laboratory-bottles’, the ones with the long narrow necks.
-These bottles are easy to use and have a narrow neck which reduce drastically the risk of contamination.
-Of course you can also use a different kind of jar or glass.
+These bottles are easy to use and have a narrow neck which reduces drastically the risk of contamination.
+Of course, you can also use a different kind of jar or glass.

 Cover the bottle well with a piece of tinfoil and mix it again thoroughly.
 Place the bottle in the pressure-cooker and sterilize the agar media for approximately 40 minutes.